acend/quarkus-techlab/content/rest.md

 To write better APIs and share data over our defined resources, we need the 'resteasy-jsonb' extension which provides us with JSON-B functionalities for our REST interfaces.
-To add a extension to your existing Quarkus application simply use:
+To add an extension to your existing Quarkus application simply use:

 ```bash